derrickoswald/CIMSpark/README.md

     7540
     done

-The RDD or Dataframe can be saved as a text, json or parquet file.
-A parquet file can be read in by SparkR:

-    scala> points.saveAsParquetFile ("file:///opt/data/points")
-    scala> lines.saveAsParquetFile ("file:///opt/data/lines")

-and it can be read in again using the SqlContext:

-    scala> var newpoints = sqlContext.parquetFile ("file:///opt/data/points")
-    scala> var newlines = sqlContext.parquetFile ("file:///opt/data/lines")

-Note that the DataFrame can be saved as a JSON file through a DataFrameWriter:

-    scala> points.write.json ("file:///opt/data/points.json")

-and loaded from the JSON file through the SQLContext and a DataFrameReader:

-    scala> var newpoints = sqlContext.read.json ("file:///opt/data/points.json")

-Note that these are not schema preserving, since the schema is not included in the output, and the schema must be inferred from the input.

 #Programmatic Usage

 The jars to start the thrift server are not automatically added to the classpath for spark-submit,